-When it is More Than Forgetfulness
+When is it More Than Forgetfulness?

-Memory Loss That Disrupts Life
+1. Memory Loss That Disrupts Daily Life

-What distinguishes between the two is when the memory loss becomes so severe that it causes serious consequences in your older loved one’s life.
-Forgetting important dates, how to operate everyday utensils, and even continually forgetting what is happening in the moment are all significant enough signs to schedule an appointment with a doctor for your loved one.
+What distinguishes between the two is when memory loss becomes so severe, it starts to negatively impact a person’s life.
+For example, forgetting important dates, how to operate everyday utensils (like the TV remote), and even continually forgetting what is happening in the moment are all significant enough signs to schedule an appointment with a healthcare professional.

-Planning or Problem-Solving Challenges
+2. Planning or Problem-Solving Challenges

 When simple planning for the day or how to prepare a meal becomes a struggle, it can be a red flag for memory impairment.
 Other issues that would fit in this category are solving simple math problems or forgetting how daily activities are performed.

-Trouble Completing Tasks
+3. Trouble Completing Tasks

-Confusion with Setting and Time
+4. Confusion with Setting & Time

-Trouble Recognizing Visual Images
+5. Trouble Recognizing Visual Images

 Difficulty differentiating colors with no prior issues or misjudging spatial distances can relate to Alzheimer’s or other types of dementia.
 However, it can also be a sign of cataracts or different visions issues.
 In both cases, make an appointment with your loved one’s doctor.

 One of the distinctions of this symptom is that a person living with dementia will be able to physically see objects – but they will not be able to process those objects and recognize what they are seeing.
 This can lead to challenges in everyday life, including mealtime.